nikhilt1998/HackerEarth-Deep-Learning-challenge/README.md

 This challenge will encourage you to apply your Machine Learning skills to build models that analyze and classify frames of videos
 This challenge will help you enhance your knowledge of multi-label image classification actively.
 It is one of the basic building blocks of Deep Learning.

+## Running
+Please follow [code.ipynb] for the results.

 ## References
 Hill, J.W., (2017).
 Deep Learning for Emotion Recognition in Cartoons

+## Future works
+The model could be trained on more videos to get more accurate results.